henvic/wedeploy.com/node/electric/src/pages/updates/cli/index.md

 layout: "updates"
 updates:
  -
+  version: 1.5.10
+  date: July 12th, 2018
+  description: Only print first 12 chars of instance ids.
+Autoconnect to instance on "we shell" when only one instance is running.
+Minor improvements.
+ -
   version: 1.5.9
   date: July 8th, 2018
   description: Added 'we list instances' command.
 Improved instance support.
 Minor improvements.